iconify/icon-finder/docs/core/custom-view.md

 # Custom views in Iconify Icon Finder

 The custom view is similar to the search results view, except that it uses custom source for icons list.
-You must set icons list when the view is being initialised.
+You must set the icons list when the view is being initialised.
 You can do that asynchronously, similar to querying API for search results.

 The custom view is used for things like bookmarked icons, recent icons list.